rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-In this case, the `users` field would return a list of users of type User which is denoted with the square brackets.
-Within the list no user is allowed to be null, but the list itself can be null in case there are no users in the first place (otherwise it could be also `[User!]!`).
+In this case, the `users` field returns a list of users of type User, which is denoted with the square brackets.
+Within the list, no user is allowed to be null, but the list itself can be null in case there are no users (otherwise, it could be also `[User!]!`).
 Once you add a new query to your schema, you are obligated to define it in your resolvers within the Query object:

 {{< highlight javascript "hl_lines=3 4 5" >}}
 const resolvers = {